avtanski/mechanical_counter/README.md

   ```
   counter.setValue(
-      value,                  // the value to show, number
+      value,                  // the value to show [number]
-      jump                    // if ``true``, do not animate the move, quietly set to the new value;
+      jump                    // if true, do not animate the move, quietly set to the new value;
                               // otherwise, the counter will be animated and sound effects will be
                               // produced
   )